 The proof in~\cite{LieYng-98} also uses Dyson's important idea from~\cite{Dyson-57} of substituting a soft potential for the original one by sacrificing the kinetic energy.
 This argument, often referred to as {\em Dyson's lemma}, plays an important role in various dilute models, e.g. the Gross--Pitaevskii limit studied in~\cite{LieSeiYng-00,LieSei-02,LieSei-06,NamRouSei-16}.
 See~\cite{YauYin-09,BCS-21,FouSol-20,FouSol-21} for rigorous results on the next order correction to~\eqref{eq:LY}.

-Although the two-body interaction is enough for many applications, in some cases the three-body correction is not negligible~\cite{Petrov-14,BMZ-07}.
+Although the two-body interaction is enough for many applications, in some cases the three-body correction is not negligible~\cite{BMZ-07,Petrov-14}.
+They contribute significantly, for example, to the computation of the binding energy of water~\cite{Mas-03}.
+In ultracold quantum gases, they can also be artificially enhanced by external fields, in a similar way to how the two-body scattering length is tuned by Feshbach resonance, and are expected to give rise to exotic physics like Pfaffian states~\cite{Petrov-14}.
 On the mathematical side, it is unclear how Bogoliubov's approximation should be modified in the dilute regime.
 In particular, to our knowledge, there is still a notable absence of heuristic discussion on the emergence of the three-body scattering process, let alone the rigorous understanding from first principles.
-In a recent work~\cite{NamRicTri-21}, we studied this question in the Gross--Pitaevskii limit.
+The time-dependent problem, with the mean-field type potential $N^{6\beta-2} V\!\left( N^{\beta}(x-y,x-z) \right)$ for $\beta \ge 0$ small, has already been studied~\cite{ChePav-11,Chen-12,Yuan-15,CheHol-19,Lee-20,NamSal-20,LiYao-21}, and in a recent work~\cite{NamRicTri-21} we derived the leading order of the ground state energy in the Gross--Pitaevskii limit $\beta = 1/2$.
 The main purpose of the present paper is to extend the analysis to the thermodynamic limit, thus proving an analogue of~\eqref{eq:LY} for the low density Bose gases with three-body interactions.